Excerpts from

 Created all the worlds.

-Astrology and the Tree of Life
+Astrology in the Tree of Life

-In consideration of the astrological aspects, I wanted to keep a throughline with the ten ideal numbers that I began this work with in order to maintain a thread of continuity and connection between all the components used in this Tree of Life.
+In consideration of the astrological aspects, I wanted to keep a throughline with the ten ideal numbers, which I began this work with, in order to maintain a thread of continuity that could connect all the different components used in this Tree of Life construct.
 To do this I first looked for parallel patterns of similarity and symmetry between the geometrical, astrological, rhetorical and numerical components of this Tree of Life system.
-It was very important to tie all the parts of this Tree of Life together in order to create a harmonious system.
-In order to maintain consistency with the ideal numbers, the sun would have to correspond with the zero point, and the planets would be associated the number that corresponds with their orbital order out from the sun.
-Much to my surprise this direct association between the ideal numbers and the planets proved to be very relevant.
+It was very important to tie all the parts of this Tree of Life together in an interconnected manner in order to create a coherent metaphysical system.

-Knowledge can also influence our emotional, physical, mental, and spiritual growth for better or worse depending on how we are able to understand the information and how we can use it wisely.
-In all the Tree of Life constructs, the sphere of Knowledge is not considered a Sephirah like the other spheres that correspond to planets; non the less it has still played a very important role in all the different Tree of Life systems.
+The Moon is a satellite revolving around the Earth and is not a planet orbiting around the sun by itself; it is dependent upon the Earth.
+Our moon, however, does have its’ own predictable patterns and influences that only effect life on this planet.
+Our moon primarily influences the Earths’ condition by way of its’ push and pull effect on the ocean tides, weather patterns, and the overall rhythms and behavior of all the life that exists on this planet.
+The knowledge of the waxing and waning effects of the moon on planting and hunting was critical to the survival of our earliest societies.
+Similarly, the ebb and flow of our collective knowledge have also influenced our living conditions, rhythms, behavior and cultural growth as a species.
+Hence the correlation between the Moon and the sphere of Knowledge on this Tree of Life model.
+For like the Moon, knowledge can also influence our emotional, physical, and mental growth, for better or worse, depending on how we are able to understand the information gathered, and whether or not we use it wisely.
+In all the different Tree of Life models that are currently out there, the sphere of Knowledge is not considered a Sephirah like the other spheres; non the less it has still played a very important role in all the different Tree of Life systems.
 Similarly, the Moon is not considered a planet in the solar system, yet it still plays a vital role for all the life that lives within our planets’ ecosystem.

 The development of civilized cultures grew out of our ability to mark and measure significant moments in time and predict recuring patterns of nature in order to be better prepared for an otherwise unpredictable future.
 These considerations of the recurring changes in our environment lead us to the use of the number twelve as a basis for measuring time and space in a manner that was not achievable by the use of the number ten alone.
 The number ten doesn’t divide easily into thirds or sixths and thereby lacks the ability to easily create harmonious musical tones in a structured space as well as a 12-unit system can.
+The twelve has been used in our clocks since it was first developed by the Babylonians and is still used throughout the world to this day.

-Whether the western variations are actually superior to the Judaic versions or vice versa is totally subjective.
-The important thing to keep in mind is that there are no past models of the Tree of Life that are exactly the same, or sometimes even similar, and by no means should it be assumed that there is only one correct model.
-The various constructs of the Tree of Life are all just different attempts to organize what we knew of how life grows and bears’ fruit for humankind.
-Modern science makes these archaic approaches to understanding how life works rather obsolete and even ridiculous at times.
-However, the exercise of reexamining the subject is still very stimulating to the brain and the process can help us focus our minds on higher levels of consciousness, which in turn could enable us to see things about life that we would not have otherwise seen.
+Whether the western variations of the Tree of Life are actually superior to the Judaic versions or vice versa is totally subjective.
+The important thing to keep in mind is that there are no past models of the Tree of Life that are exactly the same, or sometimes even closely similar, and by no means should it be assumed that there is only one correct model.
+The various constructs of the Tree of Life were just different attempts to organize what we knew of how life at the particular time and place that they were developed.

-Every moment may hold a lifetime of meaning:
+Every moment holds a lifetime of meaning:

 Arcane Astrological Advisors